lidaof/eg-react/README.md

 Components use customizations via the getSubtypeConfig() method, which returns `TrackSubtype` objects.

 1. Package your customizations into an object matching the schema in `track/TrackSubtype.ts`.
-2. Import the object from step 1 into `track/getSubtypeConfig.js`.
+2. Import the object from step 1 into `track/subtypeConfig.js`.
-3. Add an entry to `TYPE_NAME_TO_SUBTYPE` in `track/getSubtypeConfig.js`, which maps track type name to track subtype objects, such as the one you created in step 1.
-Alternatively, for very fine-grained control, you can modify getSubtypeConfig() directly.
+3. Add an entry to `TYPE_NAME_TO_SUBTYPE` in `track/subtypeConfig.js`, which maps track type name to track subtype objects, such as the one you created in step 1.
+Alternatively, for very fine-grained control, you can modify the functions in the file directly.

 ## Performance tips
 Querying the width or height of any element, for example through `clientWidth` or `getBoundingClientRect()`, is slow.